rennf93/good-comms/README.md

 - The action requires both webhook URL and Bot token because:
   - Webhooks are used for basic message posting
-  - Bot token is used for threading and file uploads
+  - Bot token is used for threading and message history
-- Thread timestamps are automatically handled when replying to messages
-- Message IDs are the same as thread timestamps for consistency
+- Thread matching is based on the `AUTHOR_NAME` parameter
+- The action looks for the most recent message (within last 10 messages) with matching author name
+- Manual `SLACK_THREAD_TS` still takes precedence if provided

 ## License